Alec Yoder: Personal life

-Prior to entering Ohio State, Alec Yoder was home-schooled by his parents starting after second grade.
+Before entering Ohio State, Alec Yoder was home-schooled by his parents starting after second grade.
 He has two siblings, Austin and Ashlyn.
-Yoder is a Christian.

 Yoder turned professional in May 2019 and is represented by Shade Global.
 In July 2019, he was featured in a Hugo Boss modeling campaign called the Suit Challenge, becoming one of the few men's artistic gymnasts to cross over into fashion modeling.